stepas-toliautas/enccs-instructor-training/content/about-enccs.md

 We encourage you to further study the Carpentry lesson later and to sign up for a 2-day Carpentry intructor training workshop.

-The "Carpentries" approach to teaching is based on:

-- Applying research-based teaching principles, especially as they apply to the Carpentries audience.
-- Understanding the importance of a respectful and inclusive classroom environment.

 ### Carpentries audience

 The Carpentries aims to teach computational **competence** to learners through an applied approach, avoiding the theoretical and general in favor of the practical and specific.